-http://forecaster.ncsa.uiuc.edu/updates/juno and then click OK to close the Add dialog
+http://forecaster.ncsa.uiuc.edu/updates/juno and then click OK to close the Add dialog.

-- 4. Select the following: - → GSI Authentication and MyProxy Logon Support - → NCSA and XSEDE System Support - 5.
+- Or, if you copied ncsa-update-size.zip from a USB drive, click Archive, select that file, and click OK. - 4.
+Select the following: - → GSI Authentication and MyProxy Logon Support - → NCSA and XSEDE System Support - 5.
 Click Next and complete the installation